IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Socrates" target="_blank">Socrates</a>

->“The fact that a believer is happier than a skeptic is no more to the point than the fact that a drunken man is happier than a sober one.
-The happiness of credulity is a cheap and dangerous quality of happiness, and by no means a necessity of life.”

-― <a href="https://en.wikipedia.org/wiki/George_Bernard_Shaw" target="_blank">George Bernard Shaw</a>

 >“Religion is too important a matter to its devotees to be a subject of ridicule.
 If they indulge in absurdities, they are to be pitied rather than ridiculed.”

 ― <a href="https://en.wikipedia.org/wiki/Immanuel_Kant" target="_blank">Immanuel Kant</a>

->“If I were not an atheist, I would believe in a God who would choose to save people on the basis of the totality of their lives and not the pattern of their words.
-I think he would prefer an honest and righteous atheist to a TV preacher whose every word is God, God, God, and whose every deed is foul, foul, foul.”

-― <a href="https://en.wikipedia.org/wiki/Isaac_Asimov" target="_blank">Isaac Asimov</a>

 >“The philosopher has never killed any priests, whereas the priest has killed a great many philosophers.”